Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Numerical study

-The number of iterations $n$ and the CPU times are presented in \cref{tab:efficiency-study}.
-For the inexact versions of the preconditioners $\hat{\mathcal{P}}$, the CPU time is composed of two parts: (i)~time to construct the algebraic grids for $A_{11},\, A_{22}$ and $D$ given in~\eqref{eq:A-BJS-BJ} and~\eqref{eq:P_con}, and (ii) time to solve the linear system~\eqref{eq:right-preconditioning} using the generated algebraic grids.
-Note that, even though the exact preconditioners $\Pd$, $\Pt$ and $\Pc$ require less iteration steps (\cref{fig:precon-BJ}), the CPU times are significantly higher than for the inexact versions of the preconditioners $\hPd$, $\hPt$ and $\hPc$ (\cref{tab:efficiency-study}).
+To study efficiency of the developed preconditioners, we plot the relative residuals \mbox{$\|\mathcal{A}\vec{x}_n-\vec{b}\|_2/\|\vec{b}\|_2$} for $\mathcal{A} \in \{\mathcal{A}_{\mathrm{BJ}},\, \mathcal{A}_{\mathrm{BJS}}\}$ against the number of iterations until the stopping criterion given in the beginning of section~\ref{sec:numerical-results} is reached (Fig.~\ref{fig:precon-BJ}).
+Here, we consider physical parameters $\mu = 10^{-3}$, $k = 10^{-2}$ and $\alpha =1$.
+Note that the GMRES method without preconditioner ($\mathcal{I}$ in Fig.~\ref{fig:precon-BJ}) yields extremely slow convergence.
+The number of iterations $n$ and the CPU times for the preconditioned GMRES are presented in Tab.~\ref{tab:efficiency-study}.
+For the inexact versions of the preconditioners $\hat{\mathcal{P}}$, the CPU time is composed of two parts: (i)~time to construct the algebraic grids for $A_{11},\, A_{22}$ and $D$ given in~\eqref{eq:A-BJS-BJ} and~\eqref{eq:P_con}, and (ii)~time to solve the linear system~\eqref{eq:right-preconditioning} using the generated algebraic grids.
+Note that, even though the exact preconditioners $\Pd$, $\Pt$ and $\Pc$ require less iteration steps (Fig.~\ref{fig:precon-BJ}), the CPU times are significantly higher than for the inexact versions of the preconditioners $\hPd$, $\hPt$ and $\hPc$ (Tab.~\ref{tab:efficiency-study}).

-\subsubsection{Robustness analysis}
+\subsection{Robustness analysis}

 An important property of preconditioners is the independence of the convergence rate of the iterative method from the grid width $h$.
-First, we fix the parameters $\mu = 10^{-3}$, $k = 10^{-2}$, $\alpha = 1$ and study the convergence for different grid widths $h$.
+As above, we fix the parameters $\mu = 10^{-3}$, $k = 10^{-2}$, $\alpha = 1$ and study the convergence for different grid widths~$h$.
 Due to the large size of the linear systems, we provide the results only for the inexact versions of the preconditioners.
-As it can be seen in \cref{tab:h-analysis}, the number of iterations stays nearly constant.
+As it can be seen in Tab.~\ref{tab:h-analysis}, the number of iteration steps stays nearly constant.
+For $h\to 0$ the number of iterations slightly decreases.
+This is due to the fact that the contributions of the blocks $C$ and $C_1$ are of order $O(h)$, yielding $\ABJS \rightarrow \Abar$ for~$h\to 0$.
+We observe the same behaviour for $\ABJ$ under the additional condition $\alpha k_{yy}/\sqrt{k_{xx}} \ll 1$, which also appears in Theorems~\ref{theo:eig-APd-2} and~\ref{theo:eig-APt-2}.